The Team Dance

 Jockey-ing the Schedule: This way of dynamically controlling the schedule causes you to be nimble, look ahead and constantly choose the right lane and the right timing for each appointment.
 Jockeying involves moving patients forward, backward or side to side on the schedule to accommodate them, reduce cycle times and enhance continuity.
 Jockey-ing can be done in the front or in the back, but it is a very effective tool to keep the patient care team on track and on schedule.
 It also empowers the team to make decisions about how to best accommodate their own patients whether they are scheduled, walk-in, or are running very early or late.
 Contact us for more information on our Jockey-ing the schedule and toolkits.

 Robust Patient Intake/Vitaling: This approach to intake consists of a two-way conversation in which the MA/nurse applies critical thinking and logic to obtain as much information as possible for the provider.
 It is an intake that focuses on the patient’s specific needs for this visit.
 This information will allow the MA/nurse to fully support and expedite the patient’s visit.
+This can include screenings and other necessary intake tasks if support staff are properly trained.

 The 30-Second Report: This is a brief but crucial verbal interaction between the MA/nurse and the provider that takes place right before the provider enters the exam room (often in the hallway outside the exam room door or some other private but close space).
 It’s the time to convey, in 30 seconds, a rich summary of what the MA/nurse discovered during the patient intake conversation.
 This communication supports the clinician by decreasing the amount of the time it takes to discern the patient’s needs and concerns.
 Deliberate communication adds to the discussion which began in the huddle and further prepares the provider for this patient’s visit.